MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsfillreader.md

 ## -description

 Ensures that the reader has buffered the minimum byte count of XML data for use by subsequent reader functions.
-It will invoke the callback specified by <a href="https://msdn.microsoft.com/53537eb2-6b8d-443e-9453-4b39dfef1dd7">WS_XML_READER_STREAM_INPUT</a>
-        as many times as necessary to obtain the number of bytes specified by the value of the <i>minSize</i> parameter.
+It will invoke the callback specified by <a href="https://msdn.microsoft.com/53537eb2-6b8d-443e-9453-4b39dfef1dd7">WS_XML_READER_STREAM_INPUT</a>as many times as necessary to obtain the number of bytes specified by the value of the <i>minSize</i> parameter.
 On completion the buffered data is available to other reader functions.
-If a subsequent reader function requires more data than what has been obtained the function will return a <b>WS_E_QUOTA_EXCEEDED</b> exception.
+If a subsequent reader function requires more data than what has been obtained the function
+        will return a <b>WS_E_QUOTA_EXCEEDED</b> exception.
       (See <a href="https://msdn.microsoft.com/96285557-8317-4875-b634-e2eacd605901">Windows Web Services Return Values</a>.)